Savannah hypothesis: History

 Robinson investigated adaptive radiation for Australopithecus and saw grass savanna and other more arid environments expanding at this time, thus providing increased opportunity for animals capable of adapting to such conditions.
 Monod investigated the role in human evolution of the Sahara during wet periods as a place that was covered with steppes, savannas, and lakes.
 He saw advantages for the process of hominization in a wooded savanna.

-In analogy with gelada Jolly proposed that [i]n the basal hominid, therefore, the 'gelada' specialisations would be superimposed upon a behavioural repertoire and post-cranial structure already attuned to some degree of truncal erectness.
-The transition to bipedality would have been instigated by seed-eating and would probably took place in a dambo-like environment, later shifting to wider floodplains.
+In analogy with gelada Jolly proposed that "[i]n the basal hominid, therefore, the 'gelada' specialisations would be superimposed upon a behavioural repertoire and post-cranial structure already attuned to some degree of truncal erectness."
+The transition to bipedality would have been instigated by seed-eating and "probably took place in a dambo-like environment, later shifting to wider floodplains."

 An early critic of the savanna hypothesis was Lovejoy in 1981.
-He stated [i]t is more likely that hominids venturing into open habitats were already bipedal and that their regular occupation of savannahs was not possible until intensified social behavior was well developed.
+He stated "[i]t is more likely that hominids venturing into open habitats were already bipedal and that their regular occupation of savannahs was not possible until intensified social behavior was well developed."

 Kortlandt sought the barrier required for geographic speciation to take place.
-According to him, the Great Rift Valley, the Nile and the Zambezi acted as a double barrier when a period of desiccation set in East Africa.
-This must have converted the last-surviving dryopithecine (Proconsul) ape there into an upright-walking, drought-adapted, and "humanoid" type of bush and grassland ape, i.e., in all probability the Homininae, strictly speaking.
+According to him, the Great Rift Valley, the Nile and the Zambezi acted as a double barrier when a period of desiccation occurred in East Africa.
+This "must have converted the last-surviving dryopithecine (Proconsul) ape there into an upright-walking, drought-adapted, and 'humanoid' type of bush and grassland ape, i.e., in all probability the Homininae, strictly speaking."
 This corresponded with the location of some important fossils that had been found until then, such as in 1939 the Australopithecus afarensis in Laetoli by Ludwig Kohl-Larsen and the Paranthropus boisei in the Olduvai Gorge in 1959 by Mary Leakey.
 This Rift Valley theory became known as the East Side Story by Yves Coppens.